 Typically, if an employee attends a work-related event voluntarily and an accident occurs off the work premises while the employee is not working, it is not viewed as acting within the scope of employment.
 Therefore, workers’ compensation would probably not apply.

 If you’re injured at a work-related event this holiday season, you should not hesitate to reach out to our seasoned legal team to learn more about your legal options.
 Even if workers’ compensation doesn’t apply to your specific accident, there may be other liable parties that we can help you identify and work get you compensated for your injuries.

-Contact The Law Offices of Nathaniel F. Hansford at (770) 741-2825 to speak with our legal team for free today.
+Contact Hansford McDaniel – Workers’ Compensation Attorneys at 770-922-3660 to speak with our legal team for free today.